composablehorizons/compose-unstyled/docs/index.md

   </div>
   <div class="testimonial-content">
     <div class="testimonial-text">
-      "@alexstyl just wanted to let you know that we just transition from M3 Modal Bottom Sheet to your Compose Unstyled one and it fixed multiple issues 🎉"
+      "@alexstyl just wanted to let you know that we just transition from M3 Modal Bottom Sheet to your Compose Unstyled one and <a class="highlight" href="/modal-bottom-sheet">it fixed multiple issues 🎉</a>"
     </div>
     <div class="testimonial-author">
       <h3>Matt Kula</h3>